 Why download the higher resolution then?
 The better the resolution you start with the better the result, and you may not even notice the loss.

 This ENB is actually very UN-intrusive, it's all the other stuff that will drag your machine down.

 Next thing you know is that your ready to start publishing.

 Happy gaming everyone.

 Downloaded and tried alot of different presets and was never quite satisfied.
 Too fantasy, too dark, too fps hungry.
 Possibly your search has ended.

 GAME SETTINGS: Middle display brightness setting to start with and increase or decrease to your liking.
-Myself, I'm just 1 clicks down from mid point.
+Myself, I'm just a bit up from mid point.

 My configuration can be realistically bright or dark depending upon atmospheric conditions, what you may think is to bright or dark will change with the weather and location.